brendt/stitcher.io/app/Blog/Content/2025-11-13-game-changing-editions.md

-Last week, I shared [my wishlist for PHP in 2026](/blog/my-wishlist-for-php-in-2026), and the one item that stood out were "PHP Editions".
+A couple of weeks ago, I shared [my wishlist for PHP in 2026](/blog/my-wishlist-for-php-in-2026), and the one item that stood out were "PHP Editions".
 Let's unpack why I think this would be a gamechanger for PHP.

 ## What are editions?